 The first thing to do is remove the old straps that are attached to the seat since they are no longer functioning.
 Also, remove the hardware for the tray.
 I make sure to take photos of the hardware on the tray so that when it’s time to put it back on I have a little help.
 A little visual reminder is always a good thing.

 The first step in painting a wooden high chair is to flip it over.
 When you flip the high chair over it makes it easier to work on the underside, making sure to get in all the nooks and crannies.

 Make sure to seal your painted high chair with a non-toxic sealer.
-This high chair is sealed using Clear Satin sealer from Pure Home paint.
+This high chair is sealed using a clear satin sealer.
 An extra coat was added to the tray since it will be getting the most traffic.
 Once sealed, the tray hardware is reinstalled.
 It’s a good thing I took those photos before removing them so I knew which way to put them back on properly.

 Such a darling transformation for a grandmother’s little guy.

 My little ones just started summer camp.
 I admit that I can’t remember the last time it’s ever been so quiet around here.
 It’s allowing me to be extremely productive but I also miss those loud crazy kids of mine!
 I hope everyone is having a happy and safe start to the summer.
 I only mention this because with them being out all day, I was able to borrow my daughter’s teddy bear to take photos.
 All without worrying about her trying to steal it back mid shot. hehe In addition to my daughter’s teddy bear I found this adorable flag pennant banner here.

 Also, since we removed the original straps, a replacement high chair seatbelt/safety harness was ordered.
 This will be going home with my customer as well to make sure her grandson is safe and belted in when using the hand painted high chair.